A toolkit for Activating Women in Sound in a Box

 This box brings sound and music technology, engineering and computer coding together in an exciting and engaging way.
 Students will get to build their own simple electrical instrument, learn live coding techniques (Sonic Pi), have access to online interactive women in sound history space, and play a role in beta testing an interactive space for making sound.
 This toolkit can be used to inspire the next generation of female sonic artists and aid transition from school to university.

-This Box is linked with the Women In Sound, Women On Sound organisation and has been created by Dr Linda O’Keeffe of Lancaster University and Dr Rebecca Collins of Leeds Beckett University.
+This Box is linked with the Women In Sound, Women On Sound organisation and has been created by Dr Linda O’Keeffe of Lancaster University and Dr Rebecca Collins of 'Edinburgh College of Art, University of Edinburgh.

 The contents of the box are designed to support both teachers and students to develop research projects and engage in the practical application of the skills and techniques covered in the video tutorials.